IngoGutwin/portfolio/src/content/blog/Tailwind&Sass.md

 ```

-### Then, initialize the tailwind.config file by running the command:
+### Then, initialize the tailwind.config file by running the command: :computer:

 npx tailwindcss init

-### Update the tailwind.config.js file with the following content:
+### Update the tailwind.config.js file with the following content: :computer:

 ```javascript